-The long-established culture of providing mutual firefighting aid to neighbours is threatened by the current polarisation across many land management issues.
+The long-established culture of providing mutual firefighting aid to neighbours is threatened by the current polarisation across land management issues.
 Some who see muirburn as crucial to their land management have expressed reluctance to fight fires on land that is managed in a manner which increases fuel loads.
 Currently many estates provide SFRS with manpower and equipment when wildfires occur even when a long way from their own land.
-Reluctance has recently been expressed about continuing to offer this service when legislation is perceived as being hostile to muirburn.
+Reluctance has recently been expressed about continuing to offer this service.

-The Park Authority strongly urges all land managers to treat wildfire as a common enemy and to collaborate regardless of debates over land management objectives or practice.
+Fighting high intensity fires in high fuel loads does carry risks and the health and safety of fire fighters should be paramount at all times.
+The Park Authority strongly urges all land managers to treat wildfire as a common enemy and to collaborate to fight fires whenever it is safe to do so, regardless of debates over land management objectives or practice.